 - Do I have to add chocolate chips?
 You can skip the chocolate chips.
 If you skip them, increase M&Ms to 1 and 1/2 cups (about 300g).
 You could also replace the chocolate chips with white chocolate chips, butterscotch chips, or peanut butter chips.

-- 9-Inch Square Pan: To make a smaller 9-inch pan of cookie bars, use this similar scaled down recipe.
+- 9-Inch Square Pan: To make a smaller 9-inch pan of cookie bars, use this similar scaled-down recipe for chocolate chip cookie bars.
 For the add-ins, use 1 cup (200g) of M&Ms and 1/2 cup (90g) chocolate chips.

 Keywords: M&M cookie bars